kingdonb/rit-csh-slides/lightning.md

 * Partners in Industry - Building products on Flux
 * Companies have trusted Flux for years

-# Automation
+# Automations

-* ImageUpdateAutomation - great for small dev
-* SemVer Source Automation + Scalability ++ Security
+* SemVer SourceRef ++ Scalability ++ Security
+* ImageUpdateAutomation - writes back to Git
-* Flagger for Progressive Delivery, TF-controller for Terraform
+* Flagger for Progressive Delivery
+* TF-controller for Terraform

 # GitOps without Git